SQUEEZE-IN FAQ

 COVID-19 POLICY and REFUNDS

-2) We strongly recommend that all attendees have a rapid or PCR test for COVID before arriving at the event site, especially if you have not been vaccinated and/or have been a recent participant in a group gathering at which you might have been exposed to COVID.
+- We ask that all attendees have a rapid or PCR test for Covid before arriving at the event site, especially if you suspect you might have been exposed to Covid.